Peasants to Puddles

 | || ||James H Watson||Grandson||"||17||Unemployed||","|| || || |

 The James H Watson in the census above is a bit of a mystery.
-He is described as grandson and seems to be the James Hoatson Watson who was born 1873 (along with a twin George) to a Marian Watson.
+He is described as grandson and seems to be the James Hoatson Watson who was born 1873 (along with a twin George who did not survive) to a Marian Watson.
 For him to be a grandson of James Hoatson implies that his father was a son of James.
-But no father is named on the twins' birth certificates and even James Hoatson's oldest son was only 14 in 1873.
-The mother Marian Watson was about 30, so it seems a bit unlikely (though not impossible) that she would have had the twins with a 14 year old boy.
+But no father is named on the twins' birth certificates.
+James Hoatson's oldest son William was 24 in 1873 and his brother John was 22.
+The mother Marian Watson was about 30, so a bit older than both of them, but they seem the most likely candidates to be the father.
 So for the time being it is a bit of a mystery; if anyone has any theories I would love to hear them.

 Jean Hoatson died on 21st August 1895 in Crawfordjohn village, her son William Hoatson was with her at her death.
 She was already a widow by that time, James having died in 1893.
 They are commemorated on the stone below in Crawfordjohn churchyard.